TSS: Transformation-Specific Smoothing for Robustness Certification: Proofs for Interpolation Bound Computation

-In this section we state definitions and Lemmas needed to justify our approach to certifying rotations and scaling transformations using randomized smoothing.
-In addition, we provide the details on computing the maximum $\ell_2$-sampling error for both rotation and scaling transforms.
-We first define the maximum $\ell_2$-sampling error. \begin{defn} Let $x\in\gX$, $\phi\colon\gX\times\gZ\to\gX$ a transform, $\gS\subseteq\gZ$, $N\in\N$ and suppose $\{\alpha_i\}_{i=1}^N\subseteq\gS$.
-We define the maximum $\ell_2$ sampling error as
+\ifnum\ArXiv=0 We state the proofs for the theoretical results governing our approach to certifying rotations and scaling transformations using randomized smoothing in the corresponding appendix of the arXiv version~\cite{arxiv}.
+As a quick glance, the following auxiliary lemma is used for both rotation and scaling: \begin{lem} Let $x\in \R^{K\times W \times H}$, $-\infty < t_1<t_2 < \infty$ and suppose $\rho\colon[t_1,\,t_2]\to [0,\,W-1]\times[0,\,H-1]$ is a curve of class $C^1$.
+Let